 Lasagna might just be one of my all-time favorite meals!
 The cheese, the sauce, the noodles, the CHEESE.
 I am so happy to find some lighter lasagna recipes (like this Zucchini Noodle Lasagna, and these Lasagna Stuffed Portobellos) that help us fit it into our healthy lifestyle.

-And today we’re using spaghetti squash as a noodle replacement in this low carb lasagna skillet!
+And today we’re using spaghetti squash as a noodle replacement!
 Not only is it easier to put together than a traditional lasagna recipe, but it is lighter with only 9 grams net carbs per serving.

-Reasons to love this low carb lasagna skillet
+Reasons you’ll love this low carb lasagna skillet

 - it’s so much quicker to throw together than a traditional lasagna (especially if you pre-cook your spaghetti squash)